-- During times when athletes/skaters are not actively participating in practice or competition, attention should be given to maintaining social distancing by increasing space between skaters on the sideline or off the ice.
+- During times when skaters are not actively participating in practice or competition, attention should be given to maintaining social distancing by increasing space between skaters on the sideline or bench.

 - Clean all shared use equipment (auxiliary cord, pucks, goals, etc.) frequently throughout the session and encourage participants to clean their equipment before and after use.

 - No handshakes, high fives or other contact is permitted to promote physical distancing.

 - Do not allow shared water bottles or snacks at practices.